learn-co/help-center/Installing Teamviewer.md

 # Installing TeamViewer on Mac OS

 1. If you're coming from an "Ask a Question" screenshare request modal, your download of Teamviewer should have already begun.
 If not, go to [Teamviewer Download Page](http://www.teamviewer.com/download/) and download it!
+2. Once you download the .dmg, .exe, or .deb file, open it up and begin the installation.